alexander-grieco/eris-fraud-detector/docs/setup.md

 * confluent/etc/ksql/ksql-server.properties

 Make sure to update any public DNS addresses or private IPs listed in these files to match the configuration of your servers

-Then transfer all the contents form the src folder and the scripts folder in this repository to each Kafka broker.

 ### Setting up Cassandra
 On each Cassandra node, install the most recent Cassandra 3.0 download from [this](https://cassandra.apache.org/download/) page.
 Then, go to <path-to-Cassandra>/conf and edit the cassandra.yaml file according to the directions under the "Configure Cassandra" headline on [this](https://github.com/InsightDataScience/data-engineering-ecosystem/wiki/cassandra) page.
 Make sure to run the "cassandra" command to build the configuration after you are done editing the cassandra.yaml file.